 The Group further improves the level of satisfaction that it delivers to customers by carrying out business operations based on the Quality Policy and Quality Procedure Manual.
-During 2022, the Group surveys its high-volume customers annually which included questions in relation to product quality.
+During 2023, the Group surveys its high-volume customers annually which included questions in relation to product quality.
 Customers rated overall satisfaction level with the products of the Group as "good".
 It shows that the Group has built up a reliable global network with its trusted customers by providing high quality products and services continuously.

-During the Reporting Period, there are no disputes between our Group and our customers in respect of the quality of products produced by us and the Group is not aware of any material non-compliance against laws and regulations related to products responsibilities, including but not limited to the Product Quality Law of the PRC (《中華人民共和國產品質量法》), the Law on the Protection of Rights and Interests of Consumers of the PRC (《中華人民共和國消費者權益保護法》), the Trade Descriptions Ordinance (Chapter 362 of the Laws of Hong Kong), and the Republic Act No. 7394- the Consumer Act of the Philippines.
+During the Reporting Period, there are no disputes between our Group and our customers in respect of the quality of products produced by us and the Group is not aware of any material non-compliance against laws and regulations related to products responsibilities, including but not limited to the Product Quality Law of the PRC (《中華人民共和國產品質量法》), the Law on the Protection of Rights and Interests of Consumers of the PRC (《中華人民共和國消費者權益保 護法》), the Trade Descriptions Ordinance (Chapter 362 of the Laws of Hong Kong), the Republic Act No. 7394 - the Consumer Act of the Philippines, and the Basic Act on Consumer Policies of Japan (Act No. 78 of 1968 (up to the version of Act No. 60 of 2012)).

-Intellectual Property
+Competitive Behavior & Intellectual Property

+The Group engages in fair competition by adhering to ethical standards and avoiding unfair business practices, including attaching great importance to intellectual property protection.
 Intellectual property is of paramount importance to a thriving industry, where the originality and creativity of designers need to be protected.
 To prevent copyright infringement, each of our clients' work will undergo careful examination by our employees.
 Moreover, we strictly prohibit other companies from copying the design of our customers' products.
 Apart from protecting intellectual property rights, we strictly follow relevant laws and regulations regarding the protection of clients' commercially sensitive information.
 For instance, all unpublished advertisements from our clients are handled by a designated department and are made only accessible by authorized personnel.
+During the Reporting Period, the Group has completed HK and the PRC design patent registration application for four products.

-The Group strictly abides by national and local laws and regulations, including but not limited to the Patent Law of the PRC (《中華人民共和國專利法》), the Copyright Law of the PRC (《中華人民共和國商標法》), the Trade Marks Ordinance (Chapter 559 of the laws of Hong Kong), the Republic Act No. 8293 Intellectual Property Code of the Philippines and other laws and regulations.
+The Group strictly abides by national and local laws and regulations, including but not limited to the Patent Law of the PRC (《中華人民共和國專利法》), the Copyright Law of the PRC (《中華人民共和國著作權法》), the Trademark Law of the PRC (《中華人民共和國商標法》), the Trade Marks Ordinance (Chapter 559 of the laws of Hong Kong), the Republic Act No. 8293 Intellectual Property Code of the Philippines, the Patent Act of Japan (Act No. 121 of 1959 (up to the version of Act No. 42 of 2021)) and other laws and regulations.